laytoncm/Cpp-Graph-Library/readme.md

+## Data Structures and Algorithms Final Project Contributions

+This repository contains a combination of files to create a C++ Graph library.
+For our final project, myself and four other group members were to read the code, understand the code, contribute test cases, and present them to the professor.
+Our contribution to the may be seen in the Test.cpp file listed above.

 ## C++ Graph Library

 This library consists of *.h and *.cpp files, most-importantly: Graph.h and Graph.cpp.
 Including these files will allow the user to instantiate 'Graph' objects to model graph-related problems.
 Graphs are persistent (ie they can be written to disk as *.txt files for later retrieval through a read-from-file Graph constructor).